RabbitSnore/CLIMR/README.md

 ```

 Running this script will install all necessary packages and build the project, including all effect size calculations, meta-analytic models, data visualizations, and reports.

+Additionally, `CLIMR_build_project.R` includes parameters that control its operations (e.g., whether to run a simulation or load data files).
+These parameters must be changed manually, and they should only be changed if you know what you are doing.

+## IMPORTANT NOTE

+Currently, the project is configured so that it will simulate data by default, rather than load real data.
+No actual data have been collected.
+When data collection for the project is complete, the code will be updated to import the publicly available data set by default.